eradiate/eradiate/docs/rst/maintainer_guide.rst

 --------------------

 1. Update the change log.
+2. Update the version and release date fields in `CITATION.cff`.
-2. Tag the target commit for release.
+3. Tag the target commit for release.

 Tagging a commit for release
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^